microchip-pic-avr-examples/pic16f15276-cnano-uart-io-expander-host-mplab-mcc/README.md

 ## Description

 In this code example, host microcontroller expects to display the numbers on Seven Segment Display (SSD).
 To interface SSD with the host device, it requires minimum 7 general purpose I/O pins.
-To minimize the usage of I/O pins on host, a secondary microcontroller is used as client for driving the SSD and, UART serial communication interface is used for communication between both the host and client devices.
-To establish communication between host device and client device UART serial communication interface is used.
+To minimize the usage of I/O pins on host, a secondary microcontroller is used as client for driving the SSD and, UART serial communication interface to communicate between the host and client device.
+To establish communication between the host and client device, UART serial communication interface is used.

 For the ease of demonstration, this code example uses PIC16F15276 microcontroller as host microcontroller and another PIC16F15276 microcontroller as client microcontroller.
 Also, the code example uses PIC16F15276 Curiosity nano development boards for the demonstration.